-If you are wondering what is a Roth IRA, I am here to provide you the answer in a colloquial manner that, hopefully, you will understand.
-Let’s take a look at what is a Roth IRA.
+If you are wondering what is a Roth IRA, I am here to provide you the answer in a colloquial manner that, hopefully, will shed some light and humor on how well (or poorly) you’ll be spending your retirement years.

 What Does IRA stand for?